 Colette G. Matzzie, a partner at Phillips & Cohen, represents whistleblowers in a wide variety of qui tam cases brought under the federal False Claims Act and similar state false claims laws.

 Her practice includes pursuing fraud cases that involve healthcare fraud, defense contractor fraud and government procurement fraud as well as other types of wrongdoing involving recipients of federal and state funds.

-Ms. Matzzie has been named one of the “500 Leading Lawyers in America” for the past nine years by Lawdragon magazine based on her work representing whistleblowers.
-She was recently seen on the CBS series, “Whistleblower,” which devoted an entire episode to two of her whistleblower cases and included interviews with her.
+Ms. Matzzie has been named one of the “500 Leading Lawyers in America” for the past 11 years by Lawdragon magazine based on her work representing whistleblowers.
+The CBS series, “Whistleblower,” devoted an entire episode to two of her whistleblower cases and included interviews with her.

 Some of her more prominent cases are: